-- A Document template using millimeters and another document template using inches. - A Document template using ANSI and another document template using ISO dimensioning standard. - A Document template for a Detached drawing.
+- A document template using millimeters and a document template using inches. - A document template using ANSI and a document template using ISO dimensioning standard. - A document template for a Detached drawing.

 A Detached drawing is design so you can open and work in drawing files without the model files being loaded into memory or even being present.